 Ironically, seeking professional treatment for sciatica, regardless of the type of care utilized, increases the risk of future attacks by a margin of 3 to 1 over patients who do not seek any professional care.
 This statistic speaks volumes about the poor efficacy of most accepted therapy choices.

 Once sciatica strikes, it is too late to prevent the terrible suffering.
 However, this does not mean that proactive efforts will not still be useful in reducing the severity of pain experienced.
-We have discovered that the following practices can all minimize the degree and duration of pain in many patients:
+We have discovered that the following sciatica tips can all minimize the degree and duration of pain in many patients:

 During acute attacks, it is best to remain gently active, as soon as this is possible.
 Patients who recline in bed for days tend to stay in pain, while those who get up and gingerly move about, tend to recuperate quicker.
 This has been proven in about 93% of our surveyed patients over the past 11 years.